Javad-mun/AdvanceOperationSystem/README.md

 The output for each function is also presented in the snapshots.

-## to see th codes download the Zip file
+## to see the codes download the Zip file